 So when will we see the first boat?

-‘The launch is set for the spring of 2022, and we are planning to have three boats on the start line in the Maxi Yacht Rolex Cup event in Sardinia in the same year.
+‘The yacht is being constructed with our strategic partner Persico Marine and the launch is set for the spring of 2022.
+We are planning to have three boats on the start line in the Maxi Yacht Rolex Cup event in Sardinia in the same year.
 We are still in the process of refining some aspects of the design but our intention is to start building by the end of this year.’

 Even simply from the renderings and the early details of this bold new design it is clear that Nautor’s Swan are aiming high once again with an overall style that does most of the talking.
 But just in case you remain in any doubt as to the scale of ambition around this project, Chieffi sums it up.